Custody (2023 film): Plot

-In 1998, A. Shiva, a happy-go-lucky police constable, and his girlfriend Revathi, a driving instructor, decide to elope and get married.
-However, Shiva gets involved in a road rage case and arrests Rajasekhar alias "Raju", a dreaded gangster involved in committing dirty jobs for CM Dakshayani and her party.
-George, a CBI officer imprisoned in the case, reveals to Shiva that he has to produce Raju in a court situated at Bangalore within 48 hours as Raju has valuable information regarding Dakshayani's involvement in an orchestrated bomb blast at Morampudi.
+In 1998 in Andhra Pradesh, A. Shiva, a happy-go-lucky police constable, and his girlfriend Revathi, a driving instructor, decide to elope and get married.
+However, Shiva gets involved in a road rage incident and arrests Rajasekhar alias "Raju", a dreaded gangster carrying out dirty jobs for CM Dakshayani and her party.
+George, a CBI officer imprisoned in the case, informs Shiva that he has to produce Raju in a court in Bangalore within 48 hours as Raju has valuable information regarding Dakshayani's involvement in an orchestrated bomb blast at Morampudi.
 Shiva calls Varghese, George's superior, and confirms the same.

 Meanwhile, Dakshayani learns of Raju's arrest and assigns some goons and IG Nataraj to kill him.
 Nataraj and Dakshyini's goons try to kill Raju and George, but Shiva subdues the goons and escapes with them.
-Shiva, Raju, and George head to Bangalore, where Revathi accompanies them.
+Shiva, Raju, and George head to Bangalore, with Revathi accompanying them.
 Nataraj tracks them down, where their car falls into a lake near a dam.
 Shiva, Raju, Revathi and George sneak into the dam's underground tunnel, where Nataraj attacks them and George is killed in the crossfire.
-After escaping from Nataraj, Shiva and the others move to a hospital as Raju was injured during the previous shootout, but the hospital is watched by Nataraj's men.
+After escaping from Nataraj, Shiva and the others head to a hospital as Raju was injured during the shootout, but the hospital is watched by Nataraj's men.
 Later, the trio arrive at Maj.
-Gen. Philips Satya Raj and Raju get treated and recover.
+Gen. Philips Satya Raj and Raju is treated and recovers.

-After this, under Varghese's orders, Shiva and the others are escorted by officers, but Nataraj and his goons surround them.
+Under Varghese's orders, Shiva and the others are escorted by officers, but Nataraj and his goons surround them.
 Shiva and Raju fight the men, and Philips also arrives and helps Shiva and the others escape.
-Due to sudden circumstances, Raju escapes and reaches a fair, but Shiva manages to find him.
+Due to unexpected circumstances, Raju escapes and reaches a fair, but Shiva manages to find him.
 Nataraj arrives and tells Shiva to kill Raju in exchange for his father's life.
 However, Shiva's father tells Shiva to leave and seek justice for his brother Vishnu, who also died in the Morampudi blast.
 Shiva's father shoots himself, and Shiva escapes again with Raju and Revathi.
-At the railway station, Raju's brother Ravi, whom Dakshayani bribed to kill him in exchange for taking Raju's place, attacks the trio.
+At the railway station, Raju's brother Ravi, whom Dakshayani bribed to kill him in exchange for Raju's place, attacks the trio.
 Raju kills Ravi during a fight and along with Shiva and Revathi boards the train to Bangalore.

 Nataraj and his men follow them; a fight ensues, and Raju separates from the compartment to save Shiva.
-Nataraj kills Raju, thus leaving Shiva devastated.
-The next day at the court, it is revealed that Shiva recorded Raju's confession about Dakshayani's involvement in the Morampudi blast and shows the evidence in the court.
+Nataraj kills Raju, leaving Shiva devastated.
+The next day in court, it is revealed that Shiva recorded Raju's confession about Dakshayani's involvement in the Morampudi blast and presents the evidence in the court.
 Raju also confessed that Dakshayani had committed the blasts to cover up the murder of an IAS officer who was investigating her scandals.
 Dakshayani, Nataraj, and the other officers involved get arrested.
-Varghese thanks Shiva and offers him a position in the CBI, but Shiva declines and decides to continue being in the police force.
-After this, Shiva and Revathi plan for their marriage preparation.
+Varghese thanks Shiva and offers him a position in the CBI, but Shiva declines and decides to continue working in the police force.
+Following this, Shiva and Revathi plan for their wedding.